fullcode100/java-toolkit/test-harness-tools/src/main/doc/index.md

 ```

-When using the ExpectedOutputReceiver, remember that it is a immutable object, so you must chain all calls as chown in the sample above.
+When using the ExpectedOutputReceiver, remember that it is an immutable object, so you must chain all calls as chown in the sample above.

 <a name="anatomy-of-a-failure" />

 ## Anatomy of a failure

-When An assertion fails, the message will look as in the example below.
+When an assertion fails, the message will look as in the example below.
 The stacktrace at the end is irrelevant.
 It shows where the AssertionError was thrown from in the test code, but you already know that from the test name.

-The important parts are ``expected<   here is your expected json >`` and ``but was < zero or more json payloads >``
+The important parts are ``expected <here is your expected json>`` and ``but was < zero or more json payloads >``

 * If the actual part reads ``but was <>``, it means no reponse was detected.
-Either you got the expected pathWrong
+Either you got the expected path wrong
 (remember, it must match the path from the subscription envelope), or no response was received.
 In the latter case,
-you have to check microservice logs to look for error traces or clues as to what prevented your expected event from being
+you have to check the microservice logs to look for error traces or clues as to what prevented your expected event from
-fired.
+being fired.

 * If the actual part contains one or more json trees, events where received but did not match the expectations.
 From there, you need to compare them with the expected payload.